dorjeduck/pytree-snapshots/README.md

 # Snapshot Manager

-A lightweight and versatile tool for managing snapshots of Python objects.
+A lightweight and versatile tool for managing Python objects, allowing users to create isolated snapshots or manage live references, both enriched with metadata and tags.

-Initially created with `JAX PyTrees` in mind, it works seamlessly with any Python object.
+Initially created with `JAX PyTrees` in mind, it works seamlessly with a wide range of Python object.
 A specialized `PyTreeSnapshotManager` is included for PyTree-specific operations, but its features are still limited and evolving.

 **Note**: This project began as a personal experiment to explore snapshot management.
 As it grew into a potentially useful tool, I decided to share it on GitHub to gather feedback and suggestions.
 Currently, it’s in beta and may undergo significant changes as it matures.